vega/altair/doc/user_guide/interactions.rst

 we use a search input to filter points that match the search string exactly.
-You can hover over the points to see the car names and try typing one into the search box, e.g. ``vw pickup`` to see the point highlighted.
+You can hover over the points to see the car names and try typing one into the search box, e.g. ``vw pickup`` to see the point highlighted
+(you need to type out the full name).

 .. altair-plot::